Florida Museum of Natural History: McGuire Center for Lepidoptera and Biodiversity

 In 2000, William W. McGuire, then CEO of UnitedHealth Group, gave a $4.2 million gift to establish the William W. and Nadine M. McGuire Center for Lepidoptera and Biodiversity.
-This gift was one of the largest private gifts ever given to foster research on insects, and was matched from the State of Florida Alec Courtelis Facilities Enhancement Challenge Grant Program.
+This gift was one of the largest private gifts ever given to foster research on insects, and was matched by the State of Florida Alec Courtelis Facilities Enhancement Challenge Grant Program.
 The McGuires later gave another $3 million to fund final construction of the center.
 This new $12 million facility for Lepidoptera research and public exhibits opened in August 2004.

 The center houses a collection of more than 10 million butterfly and moth specimens, making it one of the largest collections of Lepidoptera in the world, rivaling that of the Natural History Museum in London.
 The collection includes extinct species.
 It started with around four million specimens, with space for significant further expansion.
 The collection brings together those from the Allyn Museum in Sarasota, other University of Florida collections, and the State of Florida's Division of Plant Industry collections.